Secondary Amenorrhea: Care Instructions

 How can you care for yourself at home?

-• Eat a healthy, balanced diet.
+• Eat a variety of healthy foods.
 This includes fruits, vegetables, whole grains, proteins, and low-fat dairy products.

 • Use birth control if you do not want to get pregnant.